alexandermehks/snowgres/readme.md

 ## Dynamic integration from snowflake to postgres

 Importing data from snowflake and inserting it into postgres database.
 It was written under 2 days as a POC.
-It works as it should, but could need some refactoring.
+Could need some refactoring.

 ## JSON as input
 The program takes JSON data as input which looks like this: